openai/evals/docs/plugin-eval.md

 ## Evaluation Workflows

 There are several factors to consider when assessing a model's performance using plugins.
+We welcome additional contributions to this section, as it is not exhaustive.

 ### Plugin State Population